Kraan007/Kraan007/README.md

 ###

-<p align="left">I'm Karan Patel from Navi Mumbai<br><br>- 🔭 A Fresher<br>- 📚 I'm currently learning update Tech<br>- ⚡ In my free time I watch Tutorials of Latest Projects in the Market and Learn Stuffs related to it</p>
+<p align="left">I'm Karan Patel from Navi Mumbai<br><br>- 🔭 A Fresher<br>- 📚 I'm currently learning updated Tech<br>- ⚡ In my free time I watch Tutorials of Latest Projects in the Market and Learn Stuffs related to it</p>

 ###